 where ImportedModule.mh is the automatically generated header file containing the C declarations for the predicates and functions exported to C.

-Note that the Melbourne Mercury implementation often implicitly inserts ‘pragma foreign_import_module’ declarations but programmers should not write code that depends upon this behaviour; ‘pragma foreign_import_module’ declarations should always be explicitly included if needed.
+Note that the Melbourne Mercury implementation often behaves as if ‘pragma foreign_import_module’ declarations were implicitly added to modules.
+However, programmers should not should not depend on this behaviour; they should always write explicit ‘pragma foreign_import_module’ declarations wherever they are needed.